roterodamus/Arkm8c/README.md

 - A = Options
 - Y or L2 = Shift
 - X or R2 = Play
-- R3 + Volume Up or Down = Brightness Up or Down
+- R3 + D-pad Up or Down = Brightness Up or Down
+- Power Button = shut down

 ## Problems
 If you get nothing but a black screen after booting, copy the `rk3326-r35s-linux.dtb` file from the original SD card's /boot partition that came with your device.
 Then replace/rename it to `rk3326-r36s-linux.dtb` in the /boot partition of your fresh Arkm8c SD card.